SteeltoeOSS/Documentation/api/v4/security/mtls.md

 ```

 > [!TIP]
-> Steeltoe configures the certificate forwarding middleware to look for a certificate in the `X-Client-Cert` header.
+> Steeltoe configures the certificate forwarding middleware to look for a certificate in the `X-Client-Cert` HTTP header.

 To activate certificate-based authorization in the request pipeline, use the `IApplicationBuilder` extension method `UseCertificateAuthorization`: